massgravel/massgrave.dev/docs/faq.md

 #### Can I activate Office 365?
 Yes, use the Ohook activation option.
 However, you can't get server-side O365-specific features such as 1TB storage in OneDrive, though almost all other features and 5GB storage in a free OneDrive account would work fine.

-#### Why Office is showing the "Update License" button in the file menu?
-It is appearing even for customers who have a genuine subscription license and there is nothing to worry about.
-More [info](https://support.microsoft.com/office/update-license-button-29025197-58d9-4b17-acc1-99a45dabf330).

 #### Can I get the Copilot feature in Office with MAS activation?
 No. [Copilot](https://www.microsoft.com/microsoft-365/microsoft-copilot) is an additional plan that can be added to existing subscriptions of Microsoft 365.